 Our current facility opened in 2002 on a forested 18 acre campus just outside The Woodlands.
 The building contains spacious classrooms, modern science labs, and two full-sized gymnasiums.
 Adjacent to the building is a world-class observatory, a regulation soccer field, tennis courts, and a large playground and covered picnic area.

 Students were drawn to our school from around the world, due to our status as an International Baccalaureate (IB) World School.
 As our population grew, a vision of our future began to emerge.
 With a growing population of talented students from dozens of countries and a tradition of strong academics, we saw the opportunity to build a truly international learning community.
 In the fall of 2013 we began to lay plans that would transform The Woodlands Preparatory School.

 First, we knew that we needed to adopt a more international curriculum.
 With the International Baccalaureate's Primary Years Programme already in place, it made sense to add the Middle Years Programme and the Diploma Programme to our existing AP offerings.
 We began that process in January 2014, and teacher training and curriculum planning started right away.
-To support the inquiry-based approach of all IB programmes, the school is implementing a one-to-one technology plan for kindergarten through 12th grade.
+To support the inquiry-based approach of all IB programmes, the school has implemented a one-to-one technology program for kindergarten through 12th grade.